UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <opt text="Standardization" >

-This method will infact produce negative values around a mean of 0.
+This method will in fact produce negative values around a mean of 0.

 </opt>